neotoma/personal-web/README.md

-This is the web application that powers my personal website.
+This contains both the client and server that constitute my personal website.

 ## Building with Grunt

-The application code is stored in the `app` directory.
-To build it for either development or deployment purposes, first install [Node](http://nodejs.org/) and run `npm install` in the root directory to install Grunt and other node modules on which it depends.
+To build the client for either development or deployment purposes, first install [Node](http://nodejs.org/) and run `npm install` in the root directory to install Grunt and other node modules on which it depends.
+Then run `bower install` to install the Bower components on which it depends as well.

 Then install the [Grunt](https://github.com/gruntjs/grunt) command line interface: